 1. Minwax Helmsman Indoor/Outdoor Spar Urethane

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 2. ZAR-34112 Ultra Fast Drying Exterior Polyurethane

-The ZAR 34112 Ultra-Fast Drying Exterior Polyurethane is the latest high-quality offering from a well-known American wood stain manufacturer.
+The ZAR 34112 Ultra-Fast Drying Exterior Polyurethane is the latest high-quality offering from the well-known American wood stain manufacturer.
 Its unique recipe guarantees outstanding results, making it a good option for do-it-yourselfers and professionals wishing to bring out the wood’s natural color with a slight tint and a satin finish.

-ZAR 34112 is an exterior polyurethane that not only protects wood surfaces brilliantly but also makes them look stunning due to its clear coatings.
+The ZAR 34112 is an exterior polyurethane that not only protects wood surfaces brilliantly but also makes them look stunning due to its clear coatings.

 The antioxidants and UV-resistant formula protect the exterior wood surfaces exposed to the sun’s rays.
 This external coating can also adhere to fiberglass and metal as an added benefit.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 3. Rust-Oleum Varathane 9341 Ultimate Oil-Based Spar Urethane